 This is the kind of question that if you’re asking it, you likely aren’t really that interested in genealogy.
 This isn’t something a person does for a reason.
 At least, not a tangible reason.

 Unlike typical collecting, there is a real personal connection involved in genealogy.
-Having researched my tree to more than forty generations, I have a very deep sense of history and family.
+Having researched my tree to more than forty generations along some lines, I have a very deep sense of history and family.
 I feel like I am actually part of recorded history, because I can trace my existence to many notable people.
 Of course, you don’t need historical figures in your family tree in order to feel connected to the past.

 When I read through my records, I always find it thrilling to see relatives from the 1600s and to imagine what their lives were like.